aaronclimbs/aaronclimbs/README.md

 I'm Aaron Keisler, a self-taught software engineer, legal technology advocate and occasional mountain climber.

-I love to find technical solutions to problems and learn why things work the way they do.
-Constant user of 'inspect element' and the 'network' and 'debug' panels of every browser's dev tools.
+I love to find technical solutions to problems and understand why things work (or don't work) the way they do.
+Frequent user of `inspect element` and the `network` and `source` panels of every browser's dev tools.

 To learn more about me, check out my [dev.to](https://dev.to/aaronclimbs) blog or my [portfolio](https://keisler.dev).
 Also, please connect with me on [LinkedIn](https://linkedin.com/in/akeisler)!